cvdlab-projects/weblar/presentations/2013-04-18/elisa-fabio/presentation.md

-Extension of the LAR.js and LAR-DEMO.js projects with convex cells
+Weblar - Task one:
 ===
+Extension of the `LAR.js` and `LAR-DEMO.js` projects with convex cells

+!

+##Description
-* Reimplementation of the "extract" function, already present in the project, generalizing it to make it work on cells with general shape.
+Reimplementation of the "extract" function, already present in the project, generalizing it to make it work on cells with general shape.

 !